 (If you’re unsure of your own campaign’s financial regulations check out this resource of state-by-state financial compliance regulations that NDTC created.)

 Each fundraising tactic is further broken down by campaign quarter, so has a quarterly fundraising goal for each tactic.

 How does this organization look in action?
 Let’s look at Megan’s call time fundraising goals and budget.
 Megan’s campaign for School Board set $12,500 as its overall campaign goal.
 However, her campaign created a plan to raise $13,750 in total (to build in breathing room for when something doesn’t go quite as planned).

 Her call time goal is $4,500 with a budget of $200 (reserved for thank-you letters and postage).
 In order to meet this goal, Megan split up the total goal ($4,500) into smaller quarter-by-quarter goals ranging from $1,000 to $1,350 per quarter

 As well as her goals, Megan outlines the people responsible for meeting these goals (in this case herself).

 Each section follows a similar organizational pattern.
 Responsibility, goals, and timeline, all broken down by quarter (or campaign finance period).

-Every campaign is different, so don’t worry if your fundraising plan, doesn’t look exactly like Megan’s plan.
+Every campaign is different, so don’t worry if your fundraising plan doesn’t look exactly like Megan’s, Katie’s, or Nikema’s.
 Maybe your plan includes some PAC donations (yay!) and no direct mail.
 Your plan is unique to your campaign, your network, and your area!